gradientus/liri-node-app/README.md

 OMDB_ID=**your-api-key
 BAND_ID=**your-api-key

-3. You will need to run "npm i" in the directory to install all the dependencies.
+3. You will need to run "npm init" in the directory to install all the dependencies.

 ### Using the Software